DripReport: Early life and career

 DripReport's parents emigrated from Pakistan to America.
 He graduated high school and later dropped out of college to focus on his music career.
-DripReport's age and identity remain unknown.
+DripReport's identity remains unknown.

 He started by making remixes of popular rap/hip-hop songs and eventually launched his debut single in January 2020.
 His song "Skechers" became an internet sensation.
 It went viral on social media platforms, especially TikTok, where more than 2.7 million videos used it as a sound.
 The song has also crossed 300 million streams on Spotify.
 Two remixed versions of the song were released in 2020, one featuring Tyga, and another featuring Badshah.
 This song has also topped charts worldwide.

 Most of DripReport's remixes on YouTube are copyrighted and therefore he cannot make money through them.
 DripReport received a major-label deal with Arista Records after his success with "Skechers".
 It is rumored that he signed a contract of over one million dollars.